-Each fund may invest in various passively managed underlying funds (commonly known as index funds) that, as a group, hold a wide range of equity-type securities.
-The fund may also invest in various actively managed underlying funds.
+The fund will invest in various passively managed underlying funds (commonly known as index funds) that as a group hold a wide range of equity-type securities in their portfolios, including convertible securities.
+The fund may also invest in various actively managed funds.
 The fund is not designed to track an index or group of indexes.
 Equity-type securities include small-, mid-, and large-capitalization stocks, domestic and foreign securities (including emerging-market securities), and sector holdings.
-Underlying funds include exchange-traded funds (ETFs), and each fund may invest a significant portion of its assets in ETFs.
-Each of the underlying funds has its own investment strategy that, for example, may focus on growth stocks or value stocks or may employ a strategy combining growth and income stocks and/or may invest in derivatives such as options on securities and futures contracts.
+Certain equity underlying funds may invest in initial public offerings (IPOs).
+Each of the equity underlying funds has its own investment strategy that, for example, may focus on growth stocks or value stocks, or may employ a strategy combining growth and income stocks, and/or may invest in derivatives such as credit default swaps, foreign currency forwards, interest rate swaps, options on securities, and futures contracts.
+Certain of the underlying funds focus their investment strategy on fixed-income securities, which may include investment-grade and below-investment-grade debt securities with maturities that range from shorter to longer term.
+Below-investment-grade debt securities are also referred to as junk bonds.
+The fixed-income underlying funds collectively hold various types of debt instruments such as corporate bonds and mortgage-backed, government-issued, domestic, and international securities (including emerging market securities).
+Certain underlying funds may invest in illiquid securities, and certain underlying funds may be non-diversified.

-Each fund may invest in affiliated and unaffiliated investment companies.
-In addition to investing in ETFs, each fund may also invest in U.S. government securities and derivatives, such as credit default swaps and options on equity index futures, interest rate swaps, and foreign currency forward contracts.
-Each fund may also purchase futures contracts for cash management purposes and to gain investment exposure pending investments.
-Each fund may directly invest in exchange-traded notes (ETNs).
-Each fund is also authorized to use various other investment strategies such as investing directly in fixed-income and equity securities, mortgage-backed and asset-backed securities, closed-end funds, partnerships, and short-selling securities.
+The fund may invest in exchange-traded funds (ETFs), the securities of other investment companies and directly in other types of investments, such as U.S. government securities and derivatives including credit default swaps, options on equity index futures, interest-rate swaps, and foreign currency forward contracts, in each case for the purposes of reducing risk, obtaining efficient market exposure, and/or enhancing investment returns.
+The fund may also purchase futures contracts for cash management purposes and to gain investment exposure pending investments.
+The fund may also invest directly in exchange-traded notes (ETNs).

 The managers consider environmental, social, and/or governance (ESG) factors, alongside other relevant factors, as part of its investment process.
 ESG factors may include, but are not limited to, matters regarding board diversity, climate change policies, and supply chain and human rights policies.
-The ESG characteristics utilized in each fund's investment process may change over time and one or more characteristics may not be relevant with respect to all issuers that are eligible fund investments.
+The ESG characteristics utilized in the fund's investment process may change over time and one or more characteristics may not be relevant with respect to all issuers that are eligible fund investments.
+Because ESG factors are considered alongside other relevant factors, the manager may determine that an investment is appropriate notwithstanding its relative ESG characteristics.